EpochStudio/Galaxies-ToS-Privacy/ToS.md

 - Link to malicious content;
 - politics

+### B) Bugs and Exploits
-Using any bugs or exploits ("Unintended Functions") of the "service" for personal benefits or affecting the "service" performance or using our "service" to affect others is strictly prohibited.
+Using any bugs or exploits ("Unintended Functions") of the "service" for personal benefits or affecting the "service" performance is prohibited.

+### C) Be Mindful of Other User's Experience
+Using the "service" to affect other user's experience is strictly prohibited and will lead to an immediate suspension from the "service".

 ## Modifications
 We reserve the right, at our sole descretion, to modify or replace these Terms at any time.
 If a revision is material, we will try to provide at least a 7 days' notice prior to any new terms taking effect.
 What constitutes a material change will be determined at our sole discretion.